Centennial Cup: Format

-Ahead of the 2022 Centennial Cup, the tournament's format was changed to include the winners of the nine member leagues of the CJHL: the Alberta Junior Hockey League (AJHL), Saskatchewan Junior Hockey League (SJHL), Manitoba Junior Hockey League (MJHL), Superior International Junior Hockey League (SIJHL), Northern Ontario Junior Hockey League (NOJHL), Ontario Junior Hockey League (OJHL), Central Canada Hockey League (CCHL), Quebec Junior Hockey League (LHJQ) and Maritime Junior A Hockey League (MHL) plus a host city pre-determined by the CJHL.
+Since 2022, the field of competition includes the championship teams from the 9 leagues that collectively make up the CJHL and a pre-selected host team.
+If the pre-selected host team wins its league championship, as was the case in 2022 and 2025, then the runner-up from the same league is also admitted.

+Teams are randomly assigned to Group A or Group B. During the preliminary round robin phase, each team plays each other team in their group once.
+Three points are awarded for a win in regulation time, two points for a win in overtime or shootout, one point for a loss in overtime or shootout, and no points were awarded for a loss in regulation time.
+The first-place team in each group advances to the semifinals, while the second and third-place teams advance to the quarterfinals.
+The fourth and fifth-place teams in each group are eliminated from competition.

 Champions by era

-Manitoba Centennial Trophy history (1971–1995)
+Manitoba Centennial Trophy (1971–1995)

 The Red Deer Rustlers of the Alberta Junior Hockey League defeated the Charlottetown Islanders of the Island Junior Hockey League in 1971 to claim the inaugural Canadian Junior A championship and Manitoba Centennial Trophy.

 The 1972 Centennial Cup gained national attention when the Guelph CMC's of the Southern Ontario Junior A Hockey League were in the final game of a four-game sweep of the Red Deer Rustlers and their leading scorer Paul Fendley lost his helmet during a body check and struck his head on the ice, knocking him into a coma.
 The National Hockey League prospect regained consciousness and died two days later from head trauma.

 The 1990 Centennial Cup marked the only year that the national championship was decided between two teams from the same province or league.
 The host Vernon Lakers defeated the New Westminster Royals 6–5 in overtime to win the national championship.
 Both teams were members of the British Columbia Junior Hockey League.

 The final Centennial Cup from this era was awarded to the Calgary Canucks of the Alberta Junior Hockey League in 1995.